 5. Maintenance

 The maintenance phase is an ongoing process that extends beyond the lifecycle of the initial project and spills over into the whole lifespan of a project/product/service/application.
 This may last several years as flaws, errors, omissions, and other nuances are addressed to improve functionality.
 It also involves routine maintenance.
-The goal is to ensure that the project, over time, continues to meet the needs that it originally set out to fulfill.
+The goal is to ensure that the project, over time, continues to meet the needs that it initially set out to fulfill.

 Also Read: 5 Essential Project Management Steps You Need to Know